-3. Make a down payment on your next car.
+3. Use it as the down payment on your next car.
 In this scenario, the equity in your current car becomes a cash down payment for the new one.
 Once you know you have equity, you can take your car to any dealer to begin a new lease or sales contract.
 Negotiate just as aggressively as you normally would.
 Not all dealers will offer you the same amount for your leased-car buyout, so you might have to shop around for the best offer.
-It should be close to the Edmunds.com trade-in price.
+It should be close to the Edmunds trade-in price.

 Weintraub said you might get more money if you are going "brand to brand," meaning selling a Toyota to a Toyota dealership, although any dealership can handle the transaction.

 It's still important to make sure all the numbers add up, however.
 Agree on the exact amount of equity you will receive and look for that amount in the down payment box on the contract.
 Alternately, you can also use the equity to pay the fees required to begin a new lease rather than pay that money out of pocket.